-To request an application form or for more information, please e-mail the interim director of admissions and recruitment, Rabbi Roni Handler, or call 215.576.0800, ext 123.
+To request an application form or for more information, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at email@example.com or 215.576.0800, ext 123.
 If you are considering applying, please contact us to make arrangements to visit the College.

 Each applicant must complete a formal application and submit the following:

 - Three letters of recommendation, including one from an academic instructor and one from a rabbi

 - A statement on the applicant's interest in the rabbinate, the Reconstructionist Rabbinical College and goals as a rabbi

 No one enters rabbinical school planning to move to a different institution mid-way through the program.
 However, some rabbinical students find themselves in a program that is not an ideal fit for their individual needs and/or professional vision, and consider a transfer.
 RRC welcomes applications for admission from students at other rabbinical schools.
 Transfer applicants follow the regular RRC admissions process.
 Those who are admitted and enroll at RRC may petition for credit for the coursework they have already completed.
 If you are thinking about applying to RRC as a transfer student or if you have any questions about the process, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at firstname.lastname@example.org or 215.576.0800 ext 123.

 Students admitted to the college must demonstrate a proficiency equivalent to one year of college-level Hebrew study, as determined by a Hebrew placement exam administered in conjunction with the admissions interview.
 Read more about meeting the Hebrew requirement.